Terms and Conditions of Business

 (a) in the case of deferments, no later than 14 days prior to the start date of the original Course (unless we in our absolute discretion determine otherwise); or

-(b) in the case of transfers, no later than 14 days prior to the start date of the new Course.
+(b) in the case of transfers, no later than 14 days prior to both the start date of the old Course and the start date of the new Course.

 4.2 Any transfer or deferment request, will be:

 4.2.2 subject always to availability; and if applicable, the difference in the Fees for both courses.

 4.2.3 subject to all Fees having been paid

 4.3 Failure to comply with clause 4.1 may mean we may not be able to accommodate your request.